|The Frankfurt-Tipp rating:|

 |Genre:||Tragicomedy, Drama, Comedy|

-Once Paul Averhoff (Dieter Hallervorden) was a great marathon runner who even won Olympic gold in 1956.
+Once upon a time Paul Averhoff (Dieter Hallervorden) was a very great marathon runner, who even won Olympic gold in 1956.
 But those days are long gone.
-Meanwhile the muscles are tired, the bones heavy and the hearing doesn't really want any more.
-But Paul does not want to be put on the sidetrack because of this.
-But after his wife Margot (Tatja Seibt) falls down several times, even stubborn Paul has to realize that they need help - help that her daughter Birgit (Heike Makatsch) can't give them just because of her job as a flight attendant.
-Paul reluctantly moves into an old people's home for Margot's sake.
-But singing and tinkering is nothing for the former Olympic champion.
-Instead of being treated like a rebellious child by the caregiver Mrs. Müller (Katharina Lorenz) or being hostile to Rudolf (Otto Mellies), the regular resident of the home, because of his critical remarks, Paul prefers to unpack his old running shoes and make his rounds in the park.
-He is quickly seized by the old fever, which finally breaks out when he beats the cheeky nurse Tobias (Frederick Lau) in a duel.
-Now Paul wants to know it again and plans to take part in the Berlin Marathon - and of course to win.
-But not only the dogged head nurse Rita (Katrin Sass) doesn't like that at all…
+In the meantime, his muscles are tired, his bones are heavy and his hearing doesn't really want to anymore.
+But Paul doesn't want to be relegated to the sidelines just because of that.
+But after his wife Margot (Tatja Seibt) falls several times, even stubborn Paul has to realize that they need help - help that their daughter Birgit (Heike Makatsch) can't give them, if only because of her job as a flight attendant.
+Reluctantly, Paul moves into the old people's home for Margot's sake.
+But singing and handicrafts are nothing for the former Olympic champion.
+Instead of being treated like a rebellious child by the caretaker Mrs. Müller (Katharina Lorenz) or being treated with hostility by the rule-conscious resident Rudolf (Otto Mellies) because of his critical remarks, Paul prefers to unpack his old running shoes and do his rounds in the park.
+He is quickly gripped by the old fever, which finally breaks out when he beats the cheeky nurse Tobias (Frederick Lau) in a duel.
+Now Paul wants to do it again and plans to participate in the Berlin Marathon - and of course to win.
+But not only the dogged head nurse Rita (Katrin Sass) doesn't like that at all.

-Sicherlich, at times the characters are a little clichéd, but the actors make up for this with good performances and obvious pleasure in the game.
-Also, the movie could be accused of the fact that the dramaturgy at times takes some predictable paths and at some points could have been a bit tighter.
-These are all understandable points of criticism, which, however, don't change the positive overall picture the movie leaves behind at the end.
-Kilian Riedhof, despite minor weaknesses, has simply succeeded in creating a beautiful work that is full of wonderful little moments, but which evoke great emotions.
+Sure, at times the characters are drawn a bit clichéd, but the actors make up for it with good performances and obvious enjoyment of the play.
+Also, the film could be accused that the dramaturgy sometimes takes somewhat predictable paths and could have been a little tighter in some places.
+These are all understandable points of criticism, but they don't change the positive overall picture the film leaves behind in the end.
+Kilian Riedhof, despite minor weaknesses, has simply succeeded in creating an all-around beautiful work that is full of quite wonderful little moments, but which evoke quite big emotions.

-Although "His Last Race" fits nicely into the series of numerous films from the last three years, which are conceived for a 50+ audience, it is not only older semesters who will enjoy this tragicomedy.
-Anyone who appreciates German entertainment cinema of the more sophisticated kind should do the same to Paul Averhoff, put on his running shoes and hurry to the cinema on the fastest way!
+Although Sein letztes Rennen fits nicely into the line of numerous films from the last three years that are designed for a 50+ audience, not only older semesters will be able to take great pleasure in this tragicomedy.
+Anyone who appreciates German entertainment cinema of the slightly more sophisticated variety should do the same as Paul Averhoff, put on their running shoes and rush to the cinema!
 Absolutely worth seeing!